Disclosure: This post is brought to you by E.A.C. Heating and Air

 Image via Flickr by Steve A Johnson

 A ceiling fan keeps the air moving and makes the temperature in the room feel cooler without having to lower the thermostat.
-A ceiling fan can allow you to raise the thermostat by 4 degrees without a noticeable change in temperature of the room.
+A ceiling fan can allow you to raise the thermostat by 4 degrees without a noticeable change in the temperature of the room.
 Again, a higher base temperature keeps the HVAC unit from running longer and harder to cool the house, which also keeps your energy bill under control.

 These five tips are small changes we can make in our homes.
 They’ll keep our energy bill from being higher than necessary, which helps our overall budget.
 Do you have any other simple tips to share?